Modern consumers have modern expectations — something retailers worldwide know too well, even if they are unsure how to react.

 Of course, many shoppers still prefer going to brick-and-mortar locations as opposed to online shopping.
 It is essential that businesses not forget about their oldest, most reliant channel when constructing business models.

-By integrating both offline and online channels, organisations can gain the most of their products while giving their customers more options when making their purchasing decisions.
+By integrating both offline and online channels, organizations can gain the most of their products while giving their customers more options when making their purchasing decisions.

 With BigCommerce, you can make multichannel ecommerce a simple, but natural extension of your brick-and-mortar business.